Researchers find 1906 shipwreck in Lake Huron’s Georgian Bay

-DETROIT (AP) — The wreckage of a ship that disappeared more than 100 years ago has been found in Lake Huron’s lower Georgian Bay.
+DETROIT (AP) — An international team of divers has discovered the wreckage of a ship that disappeared more than 100 years ago during a storm on Lake Huron.

-The Detroit News reports that an international team of divers found the J.H.
-Jones on July 1 near Lion’s Head, Ontario.
-The coastal steamer had 30 people onboard when it vanished in 1906 during a storm.
+The team discovered the J.H.
+Jones on July 1 in lower Georgian Bay near Lion’s Head, Ontario, The Detroit News reported .
+The ship had 30 people onboard when it vanished in 1906 during a storm.
+Only one body was found after the storm.

-Researchers say multiple attempts over the decades to locate the Jones were unsuccessful.
-But researchers Ken Merryman, Jerry Eliason and Cris Kohl were part of the team that located the ship in July after less than two hours of searching.
+Researchers said multiple attempts over the decades to locate the Jones were unsuccessful.
+Researchers Ken Merryman, Jerry Eliason and Cris Kohl were part of the team that located the ship in July after less than two hours of searching.

-Only one person’s body was found after the storm.
-Researchers say the ship’s hull was mostly intact, though the smokestack was toppled.
-Divers saw components of the steam engine, but no sign of human remains.
+“I had confidence in my research, which I began years ago,” said Kohl, who has written 16 books about Great Lake shipwrecks with his wife.
+“After I put it all together, I told Ken (Merryman) last April that I could take him right to that shipwreck.”

 Most Read Nation & World Stories